Relationship Between Wbc And Platelets

 Platelets, on the other hand, are responsible for clotting and help to prevent bleeding.
 An abnormal level of either can indicate a wide range of medical issues.

-ALSO READ: Relationship Between Hardness And Tensile Strength
+ALSO READ: Relationship Between Force And Energy

 By monitoring the relationship between WBC and platelets, healthcare professionals can get a better understanding of the patient’s health and identify potential problems.